rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 ### Using segments vs decision rules {#segments-vs-decision-rules}
 <!--to move to create-offers?-->

-Applying a constraint enables you to restrict the selection of offers to the members of one or several **Adobe Experience Platform segments**, or to use a **decision rule** to apply a constraint, both corresponding to different usages.
+To apply a constraint, you can restrict the selection of offers to the members of one or several **Adobe Experience Platform segments**, or you can use a **decision rule**, both solutions corresponding to different usages.

 Basically, the output of a segment is a list of profiles, whereas a decision rule is a function executed on demand against a single profile during the decisioning process.
 The difference between those two usages are detailed below.